Lake County officials urge evacuees to reach out after Cache Fire burns through mobile homes

 LAKE COUNTY, Calif.
 (KTXL) — City officials want residents from two Clearlake mobile home parks to call them after a wildfire that started nearby burned down dozens of homes.

-The Lake County Fire Protection District said the Cache Fire, which started in south Clearlake, has burned 83 acres and was 30% contained as of Thursday.
+The Lake County Fire Protection District said the Cache Fire, which started in south Clearlake on 6th Avenue and Cache Street, has burned 83 acres and was nearly 40% contained as of Thursday.

+According to officials, Lake County fire crews were headed to the scene of an oven fire when they first noticed smoke coming from the southeast section of the Clearlake area.

 Mandatory evacuations are still in place for portions of south Clearlake and north Lower Lake.